-5.8 Chair(s) of directors
+5.8 Chair of directors

-- (a) The directors may elect one or more of the directors to the office of chair or co-chair of directors and may decide the period for which any director is to be a chair or co-chair of directors. - (b) Where there is a co-chair, the directors may provide direction to the co-chairs as to how they require the co-chairs to operate to provide certainty, clarity of role and good governance. - (c) Where there is a co-chair, the co-chairs must (if present within 10 minutes after the time appointed for the holding of the meeting and willing to act) nominate one of them to preside as chair at the forthcoming meeting of directors. - (d) Where there is no co-chair, the chair of directors must (if present within 10 minutes after the time appointed for the holding of the meeting and willing to act) preside as chair at each meeting of directors. - (e) If at a meeting of directors: - (1) there is no chair of directors; - (2) the chair of directors is not present within 10 minutes after the time appointed for the meeting; or - (3) the chair of directors is present within that time but is not willing to act as chair of the meeting, the directors present must elect one of themselves to be chair of the meeting.
+- (a) The directors may elect one of the directors to the office of chair of directors and may decide the period for which that director is to be chair of directors. - (b) The chair of directors must (if present within 10 minutes after the time appointed for the holding of the meeting and willing to act) preside as chair at each meeting of directors. - (c) If at a meeting of directors: - (1) there is no chair of directors; - (2) the chair of directors is not present within 10 minutes after the time appointed for the meeting; or - (3) the chair of directors is present within that time but is not willing to act as chair of the meeting, the directors present must elect one of themselves to be chair of the meeting.